 4. Keep your focus.
 Australia is enormous—nearly the size of the continental U.S. You wouldn’t try to see the entire U.S. in two weeks, so don’t attempt to do it in Australia either.
 If you have limited time for your trip, fix your sights on one or two regions and explore them thoroughly—you’ll have a more relaxing experience, and save both time and money on transportation.

 7. Buy a discount card.
-You can purchase an iVenture Card for popular tourist destinations like Sydney, Melbourne and Tasmania.
+You can purchase an iVenture Card for popular tourist destinations like Sydney, Melbourne, and Tasmania.
 The cards include free entry to many area attractions, as well as special offers and discounts, for a single price.
 These cards may save you money if you’re doing a lot of sightseeing in a short period of time.

 8. Lock in your rate.
 International exchange rates are constantly fluctuating, and they’re not always in your favor.
-The best way to control costs and stick to your budget is to prepay for your hotels, airfare and tour packages in advance—preferably in your own currency—so that last-minute fluctuations don’t send your budget ballooning.
+The best way to control costs and stick to your budget is to prepay for your hotels, airfare, and tour packages in advance—preferably in your own currency—so that last-minute fluctuations don’t send your budget ballooning.

 9. Skip the exchange counter.
-You’ll get the best exchange rates by using your credit card or withdrawing money from an ATM; that’s because you’ll be exchanging money at interbank rates, which tend to be 2 to 5 percent better than the rates exchange bureaus charge.
+You’ll get the best exchange rates by using your credit card or withdrawing money from an ATM; that’s because you’ll be exchanging money at interbank rates, which tend to be better than the rates exchange bureaus charge.
 ATMs can be found just about everywhere in Australia except the most remote towns and villages, and credit cards are accepted at many stores and restaurants.
-But beware of fees—most banks will charge you to withdraw money at a foreign ATM or make a purchase in a foreign currency.
+But beware of fees—many banks will charge you to withdraw money at a foreign ATM or make a purchase in a foreign currency.
 One exception is Capital One, which doesn’t charge its American cardholders a fee for foreign purchases.
 For more information, see The Best Way to Carry Money Overseas.

 10. Negotiate a better deal.
-Haggling is always in style at Australia’s open-air markets—you can negotiate great deals at places like Paddington Markets, the Rocks Markets and the Bondi Markets, all in Sydney.
+Haggling is always in style at Australia’s open-air markets—you can negotiate great deals at places like Paddington Markets, the Rocks Markets, and the Bondi Markets, all in Sydney.

 11. Get a refund.
 If you purchase $300 AUD or more in goods from a single retailer, you are eligible for a refund of the goods and services tax (GST) that you paid on those items.
 You must get an original tax invoice from the store where you made the purchase and present it when you depart Australia.
-For more information, visit.
+For more information, click here.

 17. Think outside the tour.
 Why pay for a pricey sightseeing cruise around Sydney’s harbor when you could enjoy the same scenic views from a Sydney public ferry for about a third of the price?